8 Types of Credit Cards to Apply For

 - They may be easier to qualify for.
 Many student credit cards have more relaxed credit requirements.

 - They may offer more relevant benefits.
-You might not care about earning a flight upgrade, but earning 1% unlimited cash back—that could come in handy.
+You might not care about earning a flight upgrade.
+But earning 1% unlimited cash back, for example—that could come in handy.

 Getting a student credit card isn’t a decision to make lightly, though.
 You may be able to help protect yourself from the potential pitfalls of credit if you follow these tips for using credit cards responsibly.